Facilities and equipment

 MCT6 phase-contrast micro-CT

 - Bruker SkyScan 1272.
 This commercial scanner offers a compact system design that enables high-resolution micro-CT imaging of in vitro and ex vivo specimens.
-The scanner is outfitted with a micro-focus X-ray source that provides a 20 to 100 kV range of operational voltages using a tungsten anode with an automatic filter changer.
-The X-ray detector is an 11-megapixel CCD detector with a fiber-optic-coupled scintillator and includes four-pixel binning modes.
-The system has adjustable magnification settings and can yield effective pixel sizes from 6.35 µm down to 0.45 µm with the single-pixel binning mode.
+The scanner is outfitted with a micro-focus X-ray source that provides a 20 kV to 100 kV range of operational voltages using a tungsten anode with an automatic filter changer.
+The X-ray detector is an 11-megapixel charge-coupled device (CCD) detector with a fiber-optic-coupled scintillator and includes four pixel binning modes.
+The system has adjustable magnification settings and can yield effective pixel sizes from 6.35 µm down to 0.45 µm with the 1-pixel binning mode.
 The system can accommodate maximum specimen sizes of 75 mm in diameter and 70 mm in length.
 The scanner console includes installed vendor software that enables reconstruction, 2D-3D numerical analysis and 3D visualization.

 Bruker SkyScan 1272 scanner